mixer/developer-docs/pages/01.guides/01.mixplay/05.CustomControls/03.GettingStartedWithPreact/doc.md

 ### Static Styles

 CSS can be written in plain stylesheets which are included in your control bundle.
-In the launchpad project, youll see that there is a #[[) file that serves as an entry point, and imports other stylesheets that contain rules for buttons and joysticks.
+In the launchpad project, you'll see that there is a `style.scss` file that serves as an entry point, and imports other stylesheets that contain rules for buttons and joysticks.

 If you havent used CSS before, check out Mozilla's [Introduction to CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS).